Ayu5h5hakya/Aladdin/README.md

 ```

 Note:

-The first argument is a compulsory option:
+The first argument is a compulsory option that specifies what the second argument is for:

             -s for single title classification

             -t for getting related news titles from Twitter

 ##Web application

 To run the web application, you need a running php server.
 Place the project under the server root.
-You can then simply run `http://localhost/Aladdin/index.php
+You can then simply hit `http://localhost/Aladdin/index.php` on the browser.